 - YouTube is my go-to resource for repair information.
 You’ll be amazed at the free knowledge being dispensed in how to videos.
 I’m even there.

-- Do a search for “RV Forums”, join a few, they are a huge fountain of information especially on RV maintenance and repairs.
+- Do a search for “RV Forums”, join a few.
+I run one at the RV Happy Hour.
+They are a huge fountain of information, especially on RV maintenance and repairs.
 You’re likely not alone with a certain RV problem and most forum members are eager to help.

 - Most manufacturers have an online presence whether it be a website, Facebook, Twitter, Google Plus, etc. If you’re having an issue with a product why not get an answer right from the horse’s mouth.

 Well, the easiest way to lower fuel costs is stay put somewhere longer.
 We do this by trying to plan our route so as to not be bouncing back and forth between distant locations.
 Any mileage we can save when towing the fifth wheel is big $$$ savings for us.
 We will park the rig central to the area we want to visit then do day trips with just the truck.
 Route planning is very important as well.
 I try and avoid routes that will take me through extremely hilly terrain if possible.
 Sometimes taking the longer flatter route saves fuel because the truck doesn’t waste so much fuel dragging our house up the hills.

 Another waste of fuel comes from not knowing where you’re going.
 Make sure to us a map or get an RV GPS device to plot the exact course so you’re not burning fuel trying to find that elusive campsite entrance.
 I find using the satellite view is a tremendous aid in navigating because you can see the layout of the land and any obstacles so much better than just a map.
 Anytime you can shorten the trip you’ve saved money.

 - Avoid driving in high winds; they will kill your fuel mileage.

 - Watch your speed, anything faster than 55 mph usually takes much more fuel for an RV.